venenux/alpine-wiki/documents/alpine-newbie-qemu-virtualization.md

 #### Storage device recommendations

-This depends of the virtual machine, over x86 by default uses SATA `ich9-ahci` but for ARM you must specify based oon the machine to emulated, there is a option generic but guess (emulated OS) will need virtio modules on kernel.
+This depends of the virtual machine, over x86 by default uses SATA `ich9-ahci` only if Q35 is used as `-machine` argument, if not IDE will be used by default; but for ARM you must specify based on the machine to emulated, there is a option generic but guess (emulated OS) will need virtio modules on kernel.

 Also it depends of the virtualization, if you wil use file storage virtualization